sconklin/go-lcd-backpack/README.md

 Credits
 -------

-This is a fork from completely similar functionality (https://github.com/davecheney/i2c), but due to the some uncertain issues does not work for me.
-So, it was rewritten with additional code modification.
+This is a fork from (https://github.com/d2r2/go-hd44780), which interfaces with a different brand of I2C to LCD interface.

 Contact
 -------

-Please use [Github issue tracker](https://github.com/d2r2/go-hd44780/issues) for filing bugs or feature requests.
+Please use [Github issue tracker](https://github.com/d2r2/go-lcd-backpack/issues) for filing bugs or feature requests.

 License
 -------

-Go-hd44780 is licensed inder MIT License.
+go-lcd-backpack is licensed inder MIT License.